-Some of the notable Neoclassical design elements of this frame include the bead pattern, double-bead and reel pattern, plain cove and the most notable egg and dart pattern at the top edge.
-Also, the outer edge has a rais-de-coeur pattern all around.
-(As seen in last image at bottom.)
+Some of the notable Neoclassical design elements of this frame include the bead pattern, double-bead and reel pattern, plain cove and the most important egg and dart pattern at the top edge.
+Also, the outer edge has a rais-de-Coeur pattern all around.
+(As seen in the last image at the bottom.)

 Also, be sure to check out the Rococo frame from the same outing.